appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 {:time 1} {:time 4} {:time 9} {:time 10} {:time 13}
 ```

-Events are emitted downstream after twice the duration period.
-In this example, events received between times `0` and `10` will for example be emitted at time `20`.
+You can pass a `:delay` option to `ssort` in order to not send events downstream immediately.
+For example `(ssort {:duration 10 :field :time :delay 10})` will send events downstream 10 seconds after their windows are closed.

 This action can be very useful to tolerate late events in streams.
-You could for example use `ssort` in front of a `fixed-time-window` stream in order to wait for late events before creating the time window.
+You could for example use `ssort` in front of another action in order to wait for late events.

 #### Actions on list of events